-A significant modification results in derecognition of the original asset from the statement of financial position, recognition in the statement of profit or loss of unsettled costs and commissions, and initial recognition of a financial asset resulting from the modification.
+A significant modification results in derecognition of the original asset from the statement of financial position, recognition in profit or loss account of unsettled costs and commissions, and initial recognition of a financial asset resulting from the modification.
 A new effective interest rate is established for the modified asset.